-There was this beautiful princess – lovely, charming, and enchanting.
+There was a beautiful princess – lovely, charming, and enchanting.

-A monster had kept her captive – in an old, sky-touching castle.
+A monster had imprisoned her – in an old, sky-touching castle.

 She was hopeless.
 And sad.

 Then one day, a handsome prince came to rescue her.
 He killed the monster and freed the princess.
 They fell in love, got married and lived happily ever after.